phaggio/project-tracker/README.md

 To run the appllication locally in dev mode:

 1. fork this repo
-2. navigate to the repo directory on your local device in terminal
+2. open your terminal and navigate to the repo directory on your local device
 3. install required dependencies
 <code>npm install</code>
 4. once dependencies are installed, you can run the dev mode